amartner/amartner.github.io/index.md

 </p>

 ## Working Papers
+<a href="https://yasutakakoike-mori.com/files/Yasu_JMP.pdf"> Aggregating Distortions in Networks with Multi-Product Firms </a>
+Aggregating Distortions in Networks with Multi-Product Firms <br>
+with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a>

+## Work in Progress
 1. Growth accounting in Open Economies with Distortions <br>
 with <a href="https://www.fedehuneeus.com/"> Federico Huneeus</a>   and <a href="https://yasutakakoike-mori.com/"> Yasutaka Koike-Mori</a>
-2. Aggregating distortions in Networks with Multi-Product Firms <br>
-with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a>

-## Work in Progress
-1. Welfare Effects of Buyer and Seller Power <br>
+2. Welfare Effects of Buyer and Seller Power <br>
 with  <a href="https://www.mertdemirer.com/ "> Mert Demirer</a>     and    <a href="https://michaelrubens.github.io/"> Michael Rubens</a>
-2. Monthly Heterogeneous Markup cyclicality and Inflation Dynamics <br>
+3. Monthly Heterogeneous Markup cyclicality and Inflation Dynamics <br>
 with <a href="https://jianyulu.weebly.com/"> Will Lu</a>  and <a href="https://www.mariogiarda.com/"> Mario Giarda</a>
-3. Non-Linear Prices in Supply Chains <br>
+4. Non-Linear Prices in Supply Chains <br>
 with Luca Lorenzini .
 Job Market Paper

 ## Teaching